ajoann/Mirror/README.md

 ### Current work in progress:
 - [ ] Adding interaction from the Pi to a Particle Photon in order to control dorm lights.

+#### this mirror runs on Node.js, Express, React, MongoDB, Twilio, and Particle!